isb-cgc/readthedocs/docs/source/sections/progapi/Programmatic-API.rst

 ISB-CGC API v2 Details
 ======================

-Version 2 of the API is named ISB-CGC API:
+Version 2 of the API is documented in the following sections.

 .. toctree::
    :maxdepth: 1